carpentries-incubator/python-packaging-publishing/_episodes/03-packaging-installing.md

 This shows the basic commands available with pip and and the general options.

 > ## Exercise
-> 1. Use pip to install the sphinx package, we will need it later.
+> 1. Use pip to install the `sphinx` package, we will need it later.
-> 2. Choose a pip command and look up it's options.
+> 2. Choose a pip command and look up its options.
 Discuss the command with your
 > neighbour.
 >
 > > ## Solution